bluebanquise/bluebanquise/resources/documentation/configure_bluebanquise.rst

 NFS
 ^^^

-File group_vars/all/general_settings/nfs.yml allows to set NFS shared foldes inside the cluster.
+File group_vars/all/general_settings/nfs.yml allows to set NFS shared folders inside the cluster.
 Comments in the file should be enough to understand this file.

 General
 ^^^^^^^